dougsko/dougsko.com/source/diceware/index.markdown

 Also, most of the commonly used "tricks" are well known to password crackers, and so they employ them as well.

-With the Diceware method, you're passphrases are easy to remember because they are comprised of regular words, yet are high in entropy because of the way the words are chosen.
+With the Diceware method, your passphrases are easy to remember because they are comprised of regular words, yet are high in entropy because of the way the words are chosen.
 This cartoon by [XKCD](http://xkcd.com) sums it up well.